Photo Source: Copyrighted © 2023

 |Affinity Bloc:||Southeast Asian Peoples|

-* Pray Jesus Christ would be lifted up above the Kri people.
+Pray Jesus Christ would be lifted up above the Kri people, leading to an unstoppable movement to Christ among them.